Term structure modelling with overnight rates beyond stochastic continuity: Hedging in the presence of stochastic discontinuities

 \section{Hedging in the presence of stochastic discontinuities}

 The presence of stochastic discontinuities may induce market incompleteness, in the sense that perfect replication of payoffs by means of self-financing strategies is not always possible.
 This is for instance the case of the affine model of Section \ref{sec:Hull_White}, which is affected by the jump risk generated by the process $J$.
 In this section, we aim at determining optimal hedging strategies in the sense of {\em local risk-minimization}.
-This corresponds to attaining a perfect replication of a given payoff while relaxing the self-financing requirement and minimizing the cost of the strategy according to a quadratic criterion (see \cite{Pham00} and \cite{Schweizer01} for an overview of the theory).
-In Section \ref{sec:LRM} we provide a genereal description of local risk-minimization with stochastic discontinuities, while in Section \ref{sec:LRM_example} we study an explicit example in the context of the Gaussian model of Section \ref{sec:gaussian}.
+This corresponds to attaining perfect replication of payoffs while relaxing the self-financing requirement and minimizing the cost of the strategy according to a quadratic criterion (see \cite{Pham00} and \cite{Schweizer01} for an overview of the theory).
+In Section \ref{sec:LRM} we provide a general description of local risk-minimization with stochastic discontinuities, while in Section \ref{sec:LRM_example} we study an explicit example in the context of the Gaussian Hull-White model of Section \ref{sec:gaussian}.